tkataras/Automatic-Cell-Counting-with-TWS/README.md

 # How To Use

-TODO: By downloading our Github repository you will have a set of folders for demo and for experimental use.
+TODO: By downloading our Github __demo__ repository you will have a set of folders for demo and for experimental use.
 (Don't have a demo with example data yet)

 ## Stage 1
 From the ImageJ bar, navigate and select __Plugins >> ACCT 1__.
 You may need to scroll down for a period of time to find it.

 <img src = "figures/selectACCT1.png">

 __1.1__ The first step is to initiate the pipeline.
-You will be prompted to locate the installation location of the pipeline, as this will vary by user preference.
-This is so that our program knows where you have downloaded it.
+You will be prompted to locate the installation location of the ACCT folders, as this will vary by user preference.
 Select the directory/folder named [scripts_for_auto_cell_count](scripts_for_auto_cell_count).

 <img src = "figures/selectSource.PNG">